Diverse Team of Specialists work in Advanced Lab

 Medical Student Summer Research Program (MSSRP)

-The Faculty of Medicine Research Office Medical Student Summer Research Program is offered to students enrolled in their first or second year of training.
-We are pleased to offer over fifty $5,500 bursaries to students who are selected to participate.
-Students then spend the summer working closely with their supervisor on a specific research project followed by a poster presentation of their work in September during the Faculty-wide Research Day.
+The Faculty of Medicine Research Office Medical Student Summer Research Program (MSSRP) is open to up to 50 medical students enrolled in their first or second year.
+Those selected will spend 10 weeks during the summer working closely with their supervisor on a specific research project, which will include participation in the fall MSSRP Presentation Day (date to be confirmed in July).

 Overview

-Projects offered through this program aim to reflect the diversity and breadth of research at the Faculty of Medicine.
-This is an open competitive program that accepts projects from across the medical research continuum, from fundamental research on the mechanisms of disease and drug discovery to evidence-based medical education and practice-changing clinical research.
 All faculty members with a primary academic appointment to the Faculty of Medicine at the level of Assistant, Associate or Full Professor (PhD or MD) are eligible to submit a project to this program and supervise a summer medical student.
-(Adjuncts & Lecturers are not eligible)
+Adjunct Professors & Lecturers are not eligible for this program.

-Each successful medical student applicant will be awarded a stipend of $5,500 for their summer research project.
-It is expected that each awardee spends 10 weeks working on the project.
+Under the guidance of the designed PI, the successful medical student applicants will be awarded a stipend of $6,000 to conduct the research project.
+It is expected that each awardee spends 10 weeks working on the research project between May 25 and August 21, 2026.

 1. Supervisors must hold a primary appointment in the Faculty of Medicine*, be in good standing with their departments, and be eligible to supervise undergraduate students.
 Potential supervisors must also:

-• Serve as a judge during the poster session of the annual Faculty of Medicine Research Day (October 27th, 2023 - date to be confirmed)
+• Serve as a judge at the MSSRP Presentation Day (Fall – date to be confirmed in July)

 • Ensure the project will follow all the required ethics procedures, including having approval before the project commences (if required)

-*Limited to Assistant, Associate, and Full Professors (adjunct & lecturers not eligible).
-Priority area partners will need to link with a Faculty member to submit an application.
+*Limited to Assistant, Associate, and Full Professors (Adjunct Professor & Lecturers not eligible).

-• Prepare and present a poster of their research results during the annual Faculty of Medicine Research Day (October 27th, 2023 - date to be confirmed).
+• Prepare and present a poster of their research results during the designated MSSRP Presentation Day (Fall – date to be confirmed in July).

-• Notify the Medical Education Office by June 1, 2023 of their absence to present the poster during the annual Faculty of Medicine Research Day (October 27th, 2023 - date to be confirmed).
+• Notify the Medical Education Office by July 15 of their absence to present the poster during the designated MSSRP Poster Day (Fall – date to be confirmed in July).

 • Summary of the project, which includes: research question, introduction, objectives, methods, training plan and impact statement.